Maccabi Haifa coach Marco Balbul.

 (photo credit: ERAN LUF)

-Haifa’s 1-0 defeat to Hapoel Ra’anana on Sunday was its 10th of the season, the most in the league together with Hapoel Petah Tikva.
+Haifa remained just four points off the relegation zone after falling to its 10th defeat of the campaign, the most in the league together with Hapoel Petah Tikva.

 Mamadou Thiam scored the only goal of the match in the 49th minute, making the most of Matan Ohayon’s woeful header back to his goalkeeper.

 Ra’anana claimed its second straight win after beating Hapoel Beersheba last week, and climbed up to seventh place.

 On Monday, Bnei Sakhnin welcomes Maccabi Netanya, which will be guided by coach Roni Levy for the first time, while Beitar Jerusalem will aim to bounce back from its shock State Cup exit at the hands of third division Hapoel Ashkelon when it hosts Hapoel Tel Aviv at Teddy Stadium.

 Rumors were rife over the weekend that Beitar coach Menahem Koretzki would be sacked even before Monday’s match.
 However, he will be on the sidelines at Teddy, although he may still be on his way out of the club regardless of the result after falling out with owner Eli Tabib.

 Hapoel is three points back of Beitar, but is just four points off the relegation zone after winning only one of its past eight matches.

 Hapoel addressed its recent struggles by bringing in three new players.
 Apoula Edel will start in goal, while strikers Amido Balde, who is on loan from Celtic, and Dudu Biton will team-up in attack.

 Earlier Sunday, the draw for the State Cup last 16 was made at Israel Football Association headquarters in Ramat Gan.